-Year Trigger Target Performance Action Analysis Overview 2021-2022 2 0 1 Further Investigation/ Research Required See AMR 1 for analysis.
-2022-2023 2 0 1 Training Required See AMR 2 for analysis 2023-2024 2 0 1 Continue monitoring In assessing the impact upon the National Park under Policy 14, matters of detail and cumulative impact will be given special consideration.
-Officers considered that 3 additional polytunnels would intensify the use of the site and will result in increased visual intrusion.
-Members approved the application considering that the landscape impact not such that there was a conflict with the policies of the LDP and an economic benefit to the local community.
+Year Trigger Target Performance Action Analysis Overview 2021-2022 2 0 1 Further Investigation/Research Required See AMR 1 for analysis.
+2022-2023 2 0 1 Training Required See AMR 2 for analysis 2023-2024 2 0 1 Continue Monitoring See AMR 3 for analysis 2024-2025 2 0 1 Continue Monitoring One application was recommended for refusal by Officers as it was considered to be an over-development of the site thus causing harm to the special qualities of the National Park.
+Members approved the application on the basis that there was a different interpretation of policy in relation to the development not being harmful to the special qualities (see footnote 3 for Officer Report and Committee Meeting Minutes).

-Decisions Contrary to Policy 15 or Policy 16

-Target is 0% loss of greenfield3, open space4, green wedge.

-Trigger: Approval of 1 planning applications contrary to recommendation in any one year.
+Indicator 7Decisions Contrary to Policy 15 or Policy 16Target is 0% loss of greenfield4, open space5, green wedge.Trigger: Approval of 1 planning applications contrary to recommendation in any one year.Indicator 7 Greenfield

-Indicator 7 Greenfield

 Year Trigger Target Performance Action Analysis Overview 2021- 2022 1 0 0 Continue Monitoring Performance remains below the Trigger point 2022-2023 1 0 0 Continue Monitoring Performance remains below the Trigger point.
 2023-2024 1 0 0 Continue Monitoring Performance remains below the Trigger point.
+2024-2025 1 0 0 Continue Monitoring Performance remains below the Trigger point.